 The Library Overview gives the user an immediate visual sense of the scale of their collections, as well as hinting at the heft of the books it contains.
 Book cover thumbnails are sized according to their page counts, giving the user an idea of how big or thick a book is.
-Grouping and sorting can be done according to aspects such as Date Added, "Read State," and "Stack."
+Grouping and sort50 An Open Approach to Scholarly Reading and Knowledge Management ing can be done according to aspects such as Date Added, "Read State," and "Stack."
 More dimensions can be added.